michaeldmcqueen/harrier/_work/artery.md

 ---

-The Downtown Artery is a multi-purpose space that caters to the revival of the working artist and fosters a community of creators and supporters.
-I worked with the Artery to build a new Drupal 7 Responsive Site, replacing their old Wordpress site.
+The Downtown Artery is a multi-purpose music venue, art gallery and studio that caters to the revival of working artist's and fosters a community of creators and supporters.
+I worked with the Artery to build a new Drupal 7 Responsive Site.